kserve/kserve/docs/samples/pytorch/README.md

-## Creating your own model and testing the PyTorch server.
+## Creating your own model and testing the PyTorch Server locally.

 To test the [PyTorch](https://pytorch.org/) server, first we need to generate a simple cifar10 model using PyTorch.